phanitallapudi/Rostering.AI/README.md

-# API Documentation
+# Rostering.AI API Documentation

-This document provides an overview of the endpoints available in the API.
+This document provides an in-depth guide to the Rostering.AI API, outlining available endpoints, their functionalities, and authentication requirements.

 ## Endpoints